 There’s no doubt that taking barre is effective for building strength, lengthening and toning your body through low-impact exercise.
 But, going to your first barre class can be intimidating: what if you can’t pulse and hold the position?
 What if you don’t have the proper form?
 Or the right gear?
+(What are barre socks!?)

-And while everyone – and every body – is welcome in a barre class, one of the keys of making the workout effective is making sure you understand and practice the technique.
+And while everyone – and everybody – is welcome in a barre class, one of the keys to making the workout effective is making sure you understand and practice the technique.
 Like with any exercise, the more you try it, the better you’ll get.
 You might even find a favorite instructor who helps you get the most out of your experience in the studio.
 If you’ve ever wondered what those talented and motivating instructors are thinking, you’re in luck – we talked to them!

 Here’s what they confessed: